The Market Hall – The Metropole Theatre.

 The Abertillery Market Hall, Land and Building Company Limited.

 In January 1891 the new Abertillery Market Hall, Land and Building Company Limited was initiated.

-The new company stated they intended to entirely reconstruct the present old hall.
-It would be extended on all sides and built over the foundations of the original building.
-They stated that there has never been any performer that had appeared in the old hall that had came from there without complaining about the decrepit state of it and to even try to secure any good artistes for a first class concert was out of the question.
-The new company said they would pay from 8 to 10 per cent towards the building of the New Market Hall.
+The new company stated they intended to entirely reconstruct the present old hall, it would be extended on all sides and built over the foundations of the original building.
+They stated that there has never been any performer that had appeared in the old hall that had come from there without complaining about the decrepit state of it and to even try to secure any good artistes for a first-class concert was out of the question.
+The new company said they would pay from 8 percent to 10 percent towards the building of the New Market Hall.

-On June 14th 1892 the Market Hall Company had a meeting and they decided to accept the tender of Mr A. P. Williams to erect a new Market Hall, Abertillery, with shops and offices at Market Street, Abertillery at a cost of £3,750.
+On Tuesday 14th of June 1892, the Market Hall Company had a meeting and they decided to accept the tender of Mr A. P. Williams to erect a new Market Hall, Abertillery, with shops and offices at Market Street, Abertillery at a cost of £3,750.
 They stated the work was to commence at once.

-On Monday July 11th 1892 the demolition of the old Market Hall began.
+On Monday 11th of July 1892, the demolition of the old Market Hall began.
 The last public meeting held at the old hall was the demonstration held by the Liberal M.P.
 Mr Warmington, he had earlier been booked to speak there and has he attended and gave an oration the builders were outside erecting the scaffold.
-The stall holders were given spaces on near-by land owned by Mr Owen at Commercial Street.
+The stall holders who had been trading inside the old building were given spaces on near-by land owned by Mr Owen at Commercial Street.

 The Contractor and Architect.

 The contractor was Mr A. P. Williams.
 The architect was Mr Alfred Swash, M.S.A.